philiplinden/yahs/docs/devlog.md

 My goal at the end of today is to see a balloon with a little payload hanging from it that slowly rises into the air.

+In Avian, forces persist across frames by default.
+The way the forces are set up now ends up applying the same force every frame, which is accumulating and not correct.
+I think there are also some issues with applying forces in separate systems.
+I'm not entirely sure what the best way to handle this is.
+I think if we remove the persistence assumption then every frame the only forces applied are the ones that _we_ explicitly apply in systems.
+This situation is more complex than the simple case Avian is pre-configured for, like 1G of gravity down and maybe some friction.

+I'm second-guessing whether I should use a new `ExternalForce` component for each force instead of mutating the default component that spawns in when the rigid body is created.
+The default component is persistent by default, and this is probably why the forces are accumulating.
+It feels gross to have to clear the force every frame or apply an impulse every frame instead of just updating the force.

 - Added a bunch of handy geometry functions to `properties.rs`.
 - Moved the `PbrBundle` into the `BalloonBundle` so the balloon is more tightly associated with its mesh, material, and transform.
 Here the PBR (physics based